dnovatchev/FXSL-XSLT2/fn-deep-equal-good.md

 >   If the two sequences are of different lengths, the function returns false.

 >   If the two sequences are of the same length, the function returns true if
->   and only if every item in the sequence \$parameter1 is deep-equal to the
+>   and only if every item in the sequence \$param1 is deep-equal to the item at
->   item at the same position in the sequence \$parameter2.
-The rules for
+>   the same position in the sequence \$param2.
+The rules for deciding whether
->   deciding whether two items are deep-equal follow.
+>   two items are deep-equal-good follow.

 >   Call the two items \$i1 and \$i2 respectively.